reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 Automatic registration is supported for services as they are expected to have unique names under each device namespace, and they do not supporting nesting, eliminating any name clashes that way.
-So, it is easier to associate those services with their parent devices, as the parent id is part of the topic.
+So, it is easier to associate those services directly with their parent devices, as the parent id is part of the topic.

 It can't be supported for child devices with this topic scheme as there's no distinction between immediate child devices and nested child devices in the topics.